Podcasts like Something Was Wrong

 Website Apple Spotify YouTube

-We are a TRUE CRIME PODCAST that focuses on murders that happen in and around oil towns.
+We are a TEXAS TRUE CRIME PODCAST that focuses on crimes that occurred in the Lone Star State.
 On our episodes we shoot it straight: no banter, no jokes, no deviation from the story, just journalistic storytelling with exposition, interviews, and a focus on the facts.
 MORE Host Jen Schaffer

 Producer/Network Jen Schaffer